lorenzobn/polito-se2-23-08/Retrospective/Retrospective-Sprint4.md

   - Total hours spent : 18h

 - Technical Debt management:
-  - Total hours estimated
+  - Total hours estimated : 8h
-  - Total hours spent
+  - Total hours spent : 9h
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube : 6h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues : 4h
-  - Hours spent on remediation
+  - Hours spent on remediation : 5h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability") : 0.2%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ) : B, A, A